gbdev/pandocs/content/Rendering.md

 mechanism to facilitate rendering.

 ::: warning
-Terminology in graphics can vary a lot among different platforms, consoles, users and communities.
+Sprites/graphics terminology can vary a lot among different platforms, consoles, users and communities.
 You may be familiar with slightly different definitions.
 Keep also in mind that some of the definitions refers to lower (hardware) tools and some others to higher abstractions concepts.
 :::

 ## Tiles